ArtifexSoftware/mupdfpy-julian/README.md

     platform/c++/implementation/internal.cpp:160:reinit_singlethreaded(): Reinitialising as single-threaded.

-### PyMuPDF tests.
+### Run tests.

+mupdfpy has a copy of native PyMuPDF's tests.
 These can be run in the usual way, for example:

     pip install pytest fontTools
-    pytest PyMuPDF
+    pytest mupdfpy

 ## Details